jrtashjian/omniform/docs/blocks/captcha-block.md

 # Captcha Block

-Add an extra layer of form protection against spam.
+The Captcha block adds an extra layer of protection to your forms by requiring users to complete a challenge before submission.
+This helps prevent automated bots and spam submissions, ensuring that only genuine users can submit your form.
+By integrating Captcha, you enhance the security and reliability of your forms.

 To add a Captcha block, create a new form and open the Block Inserter tool.
 Use the search bar to find the Captcha block and click on its icon to insert it into the editor.